NangLe89/cop5021/README.md

 ###What is the problem?
 Numbers can get distorted from truncation, sign extension addition, etc. A long may be truncated to a short.
 Sign extension of 0xf3 (243) could become 0xfffffff3 (-2147483635).
 Finally, it is possible to add 1 to 255 and get 0.

-This may cause security problems.
+This is a security problem.
 For example, truncation once allowed a hacker to gain root access.
 After typing in a user ID, the number became 0, the user ID of root.

 ###Where do errors occur?